 Learning a third language for kids

 Most Filipino children grow up bilingual, speaking and learning Filipino and English from a very young age.
 They may also speak other local languages as well, depending on where they come from in the Philippines.
-However even if English is not widely used here in Italy, my children must learn a third language.
+Even if English is not widely used here in Italy, my children must learn a third language.

 All the mothers I interviewed are opposed to the idea.

-According to mother *E. from Bologna, the only difficulty she had when it comes to languages, is whether to teach her child the Italian or English alphabet, but she noticed that her child could understand both.
+According to mother *E. from Bologna, the only difficulty she had when it comes to languages is whether to teach her child the Italian or English alphabet.
+But she noticed that her child could understand both.
 E.’s 5-year-old child attended nursery or pre-school both in the Philippines and Italy.

 “I don’t think it’s true that speaking Filipino with your child has a negative effect on his ability to learn Italian.
 Although he is growing up in a Filipino-speaking household, he can speak Italian well.
 My dilemma is that I’m not fluent in Italian, so I would rather speak to him in Filipino,” added E.